natritmeyer/countercheck/README.md

 ## Usage

+## Phases

+Countercheck execution takes a four-phase approach.

+1. 🛫 **Pre-flight checks** - wait for the AUT to be in a state ready for testing (e.g. API health checks are responding)
+2. 💨 **Smoke tests** - check whether the AUT is working enough to be worth running tests against (e.g. is login possible)
+3. 🔨 **API tests** - test the APIs
+4. 🙋‍♂️ **Acceptance tests** - test that the AUT works from a user's perspective

+Each phase is made up of the following:

+* A maven profile (configured in the `pom.xml` file under `/project`)
+* A JUnit5 Suite class (located in `src/test/java/com/natritmeyer/countercheck/tests/suites`)
+* A collection of JUnit5 test classes (located in `src/test/java/com/natritmeyer/countercheck/tests/[suite name]`)

+### Execution order

+The phases will execute in the order they're defined in the `pom.xml` file.
+This is standard maven functionality.

+### How to customise the phases

+Adding your own phase is trivial.

 ## Opinionated configurations

 Countercheck is an opinionated framework; it enforces best practices where it can.
 However, should you want some flexibility these settings can be easily disabled/reconfigured.